purescript/purescript/README.md

         bar = \y -> y
 ```

-Names may be qualified by using a colon:
+Names may be qualified by using a dot:

 ```
-foo = A:foo
+foo = A.foo
-bar = A:B:bar
+bar = A.B.bar
 ```

 All the names in a module can be aliased using the `import` declaration: